 The overall contract price is determined based on the contractual terms agreed with the customer, combined with management's forecast of future customer deliveries and inflation assumptions where appropriate.
 If the transaction price includes variable consideration, then this amount is constrained to the extent that it is highly probable that a significant reversal of the amount of cumulative revenue recognised will not occur when the uncertainty associated with the variable consideration is subsequently resolved.
 Variable consideration that is promised in a contract may be attributable to the entire contract or to a specific delivery.
-The Group allocates a variable amount entirely to a single delivery if the terms of a variable payment relate specifically to the Group's efforts to satisfy that delivery and this allocation method is consistent with the objective to allocate the transaction price to each delivery in an amount that depicts the amount of consideration adjustments are allocated to the specific delivery to which they relate.
+The Group allocates a variable amount entirely to a single delivery if the terms of a variable payment relate specifically to the Group's efforts to satisfy that delivery and this allocation method is consistent with the objective to allocate the transaction price to each delivery in an amount that depicts the amount of consideration to which the Group expects to be entitled in exchange for transferring the promised goods or services to the customer.
+In typical contracts, price indexation adjustments are allocated to the specific delivery to which they relate.
 The transaction price excludes any incremental amounts that become payable only if the customer chooses to exercise an option to purchase additional goods or services.
 Where that option includes a discount giving rise to a material right, an element of the transaction price is allocated to that material right and deferred accordingly.
 This overall transaction price is allocated to the discrete performance obligations based on an assessment of the standalone selling price for each performance obligation.
-The determination of the standalone selling price is allocated to the standalone selling price for each performance obligation.
-The determination of the standalone selling price for each performance obligation.
+The determination of the standalone selling price requires judgement, as explained in this note under Critical accounting judgements.